baliga-lab/egrin2-tools/_sources/assemble_tutorial.rst.txt

    Please type: 'Done' to continue

 Be sure that the SGE cluster on which the resampling is run has access to the MongoDB host, as the script directly writes the output of the resampling to this database.
-Once the resampling is finsihed (all resample database entries present), you can return to this prompt and type Done to finish the assembly
+Once the resampling is finished (all resample database entries present), you can return to this prompt and type Done to finish the assembly

-**Alternatively:** if for some reason your session terminates prematurely or for any other reason there is an interruption at this step, you can start ``assembler.py`` with the flag ``--finish_only True``.
-You must also include all of the original parameters to the ``assembler.py`` script.
+**Alternatively:** if for some reason your session terminates prematurely or for any other reason there is an interruption at this step, you can start ``egrin2-assemble`` with the flag ``--finish_only True``.
+You must also include all of the original parameters to the ``egrin2-assemble`` script.

 Importantly, this still assumes that all of the information from the resampling procedure is contained in the MongoDB database.

-For example, returning to our original ``assembler.py`` call, we would type:
+For example, returning to our original ``egrin2-assemble`` call, we would type:

 .. highlight:: none

 ::

-   python assembler.py --organism eco --ratios ./ratios_eco_m3d.tsv.gz --targetdir ./ --ncbi_code 511145 --ensembledir ./eco-ens-m3d/ --col_annot ./E_coli_v4_Build_6.experiment_feature_descriptions.tsv.gz --n_resamples 0 --finish_only True
+   $ egrin2-assemble --organism eco --ratios ./ratios_eco_m3d.tsv.gz --targetdir ./ --ncbi_code 511145 --ensembledir ./eco-ens-m3d/ --col_annot ./E_coli_v4_Build_6.experiment_feature_descriptions.tsv.gz --n_resamples 0 --finish_only True

 To finish the assembly.